Learn how to start seeds indoors, when to start seeds indoors, and which vegetable seeds should be started indoors from

 Once you’ve decided to try your hand at starting your own seeds, it’s time to think about starting them indoors or outdoors.
-There are many benefits to starting seeds indoors rather than waiting to plant outdoors.
+There are many benefits to starting seeds indoors rather than waiting to sow them outdoors (aka “direct-sowing”).
 The main reason is to get an early start on the gardening season, but that’s not the only consideration:

 - In colder climates with short growing seasons, starting seeds indoors allows you to gain a few precious weeks of growing time, which can really make a difference when frost looms in the fall.
-Slow-growing crops such as tomatoes may not even have enough time to reach maturity if they are planted outdoors.
+Slow-growing crops such as tomatoes may not even have enough time to reach maturity if they are started outdoors.

 - In warmer regions, starting seeds indoors can allow you to get in an extra round of crops (especially cool-weather crops) before the heat of summer stifles growth.

 Which Seeds Should You Start Indoors?

-Consult the table below to see which crops are typically started indoors, which are typically started outdoors, and which can be variable.
-(Note that gardeners in warmer climates will be able to start more crops outdoors than gardeners in colder climates.)
-Keep in mind that there isn’t a hard-and-fast rule about what you can start indoors and outdoors; it varies by your experience, your location, and the plant itself.
+Consult the table below to see which crops are typically started indoors and which are typically started outdoors.
+Keep in mind that there isn’t a hard-and-fast rule about what you can start indoors and outdoors; it varies by your experience, your personal preference, your location, and the plant itself.

-- Also, veggies like tomatoes and peppers are very susceptible to the cold temperatures of spring, so it’s best to start them indoors and keep them safe from unpredictable weather.
+- Tender vegetables like tomatoes, eggplants, and peppers are very susceptible to the cold temperatures of spring, so it’s best to start them indoors and keep them safe from unpredictable weather.

-- Finally, plants like radishes peas are so fast growing and cold tolerant that it just makes sense to get them right in the ground!
+- Finally, plants like radishes and peas are so fast growing and cold tolerant that it just makes sense to get them right in the ground!

 For seed-starting information customized to your location, check out our free online Planting Calendar.